-HrQOL.
-Two fair-quality RCTs (post hoc subanalysis of the TORCH trial and RCT by Lapperre with baseline mean FEV1 \geq 60%) reported mean HrQOL (measured by SGRQ) changes from baseline among patients with mild-to-moderate COPD (Table 28).^{126,132} Both trials showed that neither the fluticasone nor the placebo group had changes reaching the threshold for a minimum clinically important difference (\geq 4 units) over the 30- to 36-month trial periods.
-The TORCH trial reported changes in HrQOL from baseline that did not meet minimum clinical important difference in the fluticasone or placebo groups (mean SGRQ change, -2.1 vs. -1.3); neither the treatment or placebo groups had a HrQOL mean difference over 3 years meeting the threshold for a minimum clinically important change.126 Conversely, the Lapperre trial reported a statistically significantly greater change in mean SGRQ activity scores in the fluticasone group, but changes in each group again did not meet the threshold for a minimum clinically important change (change during months 7 to 24, -3.1 points/year [95% CI, -5.5 to -0.7]; p=0.012).132
+Two fair-quality RCTs (post hoc subanalysis of the TORCH trial and RCT by Lapperre with baseline mean FEV1 \geq 60%) reported mean HrQOL (measured by SGRQ) change from baseline among patients with mild to moderate COPD (Table 28).^{126,132} Both trials showed that neither the fluticasone nor the placebo group had changes reaching the threshold for a minimum clinically important difference (\geq 4 units) over the 30- to 36-month trial periods.
+The TORCH trial reported changes from baseline in HrQOL in the fluticasone or placebo groups (mean SGRQ change, -2.1 vs. -1.3) that did not meet minimum clinically important difference; neither the treatment or placebo group had a HrQOL mean difference over 3 years meeting the threshold for a minimum clinically important change.126 Conversely, the Lapperre trial reported a statistically significantly greater change in mean SGRQ activity score in the fluticasone group, but changes in each group again did not meet the threshold for a minimum clinically important change (change during months 7 to 24, -3.1 points/year [95% CI, -5.5 to -0.7]; p=0.012).132

-Exercise capacity.
-We found no trials that reported changes in exercise capacity among patients with mild-to-moderate COPD treated with ICS.
+We found no trials that reported change in exercise capacity among patients with mild tomoderate COPD treated with ICS.

-Overall, there were few trials evaluating the effectiveness of ICS among patients with mild-tomoderate COPD.
-The EUROSCOP trial was the only RCT identified that specifically aimed to recruit patients with mild disease.130 Additionally, one large and one smaller post hoc subanalysis of an RCT (both with limitations) and two RCTs with mean baseline FEV1 greater than or equal to 60 percent provided data for patient-oriented outcomes for patients of interest to this review.
+Overall, there were few trials evaluating the effectiveness of ICS among patients with mild to moderate COPD.
+The EUROSCOP trial was the only RCT identified that specifically aimed to recruit patients with mild disease.130 Additionally, one large and one smaller post hoc subanalysis of an RCT (both with limitations) and two RCTs with a mean baseline FEV1 of 60 percent or greater provided data for patient-oriented outcomes for patients of interest to this review.
 Most trials had limitations due to variably defined ITT analyses, high withdrawal rates, and the exclusion of noncompliant patients during run-in periods, which may not reflect clinical practice.
-The two subanalyses had serious limitations, including the lack of baseline comparability reporting, 133 lack of interaction testing,133 lack of control for confounders,^{126,133} and post hoc timing (Table 20).^{126,133}
+The two subanalyses had serious limitations, including the lack of baseline comparability reporting, 133 lack of interaction testing, 133 lack of control for confounders, ^{126,133} and post hoc timing (Table 20).

 Despite the scant evidence and limitations, overall results seem to indicate a reduction in exacerbations with ICS; however, exacerbations were variably defined, and therefore annual rates of exacerbations varied widely.
-Results from the one trial in patients with mild-to-moderate COPD (EUROSCOP; n=1,175) does show a statistical difference in exacerbation rates, but as expected, the annual rates of exacerbations are very low (<0.1 exacerbations/year) in patients with milder COPD severities, so the absolute difference is very small (0.02 exacerbations per year).130
+Results from the one trial in patients with mild to moderate COPD (EUROSCOP) (n=1,175) show a statistical difference in exacerbation rates, but as expected, the annual rates of exacerbations are very low (<0.1 exacerbations/year) in patients with milder COPD severity, so the absolute difference is very small (0.02 exacerbations/year).130

 Results for the other patient-centered outcomes were similarly scant.
-The four trials reporting allcause mortality suggest that it is rare among patients with moderate COPD (<5%) and that there is no all-cause mortality benefit up to 54 months of followup.
-Dyspnea scores come from two RCTs of all stages-one not clinically meaningful and one RCT where it is uncertain if clinically meaningful-with overall evidence too limited to make any firm conclusions about the impact of ICS treatment on dyspnea.
-HrQOL was only reported in one trial with baseline FEV_1 greater than or equal to 60 percent and one subanalysis, with both showing that neither ICS nor placebo group met the thresholds for a minimum clinically important change over 30 to 36 months.
+The four trials reporting allcause mortality suggest that it is rare among patients with moderate COPD (<5%) and that there is no all-cause mortality benefit at up to 54 months of followup.
+Dyspnea scores come from two RCTs of all stages-one not clinically meaningful and one uncertain if clinically meaningful with overall evidence too limited to make any firm conclusions about the impact of ICS treatment on dyspnea.
+HrQOL was only reported in one trial with a baseline FEV1 of 60 percent or greater and one subanalysis, with both showing that neither the ICS or placebo group met the threshold for a minimum clinically important change over 30 to 36 months.
 More evidence is needed, however, to fully evaluate the impact of ICS on HrQOL.

-Key Question 8.
-What Are the Adverse Effects of COPD Treatments in Patients With Mild-to-Moderate COPD?
+KQ 8.
+What Are the Adverse Effects of COPD Treatment in Patients With Mild to Moderate COPD?